 When in back-to-back mode, you cannot enter service mode unless you exit back-to-back mode first.
-This is because the machine starts communication if you press Start - Stop - and so on while you are in back-to-back mode.
-To exit back-to-back mode, do the following:
+This is because the machine starts communication if you press Start - Stop - and so on, in back-to back mode.
+To exit back-to-back mode, do the following;